 (Agrippas) said to her, “Horus, your son, went upon a hill to rest.
 He cast his line, and he pulled in his net, he caught a falcon, a quail, a wild pelican.
 He cut it without a knife, he cooked it without fire, he ate it without salt.
 He was in pain, and his belly ached.”

 She said to him, “Even if you did not find me, and you did not find my name, the true name that the sun carries to the west, that the moon carries to the east, that is carried by the six altar stars that are beneath the sun, you could adjure the three hundred sinews that are around the belly, saying ‘Let every sickness and every suffering and every aching be healed that is in the belly of NN son of NN be healed now, it is I who calls, it is the lord Jesus who grants healing.’”P.Berlin 8313, recto col.2 & verso

 We can’t do this fascinating text justice in one short post; for now we will focus on a few details.
 As you can see, it belongs to the relatively rare class of Coptic texts which mention the traditional Egyptian gods long after their cults had disappeared, here Horus and Isis.
-In fact, it shows very close parallels with a text nearly 3,000 years older, which we will explore in a future post.
+In fact, it shows very close parallels with a text over 2,000 years older, which we will explore in a future post.
 But at the same time we can see the influence of its Christian context – the three demons who help Horus are probably named after Herod Agrippa I, the king of Judaea who persecuted the first Christians, and Isis gives the third Agrippas a spell calling upon Jesus.